JaskiranKang/design/howtos/build.md

 ##  Install locally

-Once all the above have downloaded or are already on your machine simply run the following commands:
+Once all the above have downloaded or are already on your machine simply run the following commands in the same folder where your project exists:

 ```
 bundle install